-In order to paste a zone at or zones after they have been copied, select Zone/Paste Zone(s) (CTRL-V) from the menu or select the same option after right-clicking on the zone(s) in the 2D View or TreeView 143.
+In order to paste a zone so r zones after they have been copied, select Zone/Paste Zone(s) (CTRL-V) from the menu or select the same option after right-clicking on the zone(s) in the 2D View st or TreeView 144.

-A copy of the zone(s) will now be pasted and will appear in the 2D View and TreeView [143].
+A copy of the zone(s) will now be pasted and will appear in the 2D View and TreeView 144.